- What We Do

 The Pipeline and Resource Estimate Proposal (PREP) describes an awardee's food aid resource needs and activities for a food aid program over the course of the upcoming implementation year.

 All currently active Title II programs must submit an annual results report (ARR).
 ARRs submitted by Office of Food for Peace (FFP) awardees provide meaningful results-oriented information to demonstrate the impact of FFP programs on food security issues.
+Please refer to the Technical Sectors Tracking Table for more information.

 Close Out Guidance